 All trips visit the Corryvreckan Whirlpool where turbulent tides create one of the world’s largest whirlpools and an exceptionally rich area for wildlife.

 On all our trips you will discover that the area around the Corryvreckan is rich in wildlife, why is this?
-Well, it is all to do with the currents, the currents bring very rich feeding in to the area which brings lots of large mammals such as porpoises,dolphins and whales.
+Well, it is all to do with the currents which bring very rich feeding in to the area which attracts lots of large mammals such as porpoises, dolphins and whales.
 We also see many seabirds around the Corryvreckan with gannets diving from great heights to catch fish.

-Have a look at the video on the right.
+Have a look at the video below.
 It was filmed by our owner skipper David who has also filmed the Corryvreckan Whirlpool for Coast and for the documentary Maelstrom shown on Discovery Channel.